 … In this way, readers will internalize the fact that Nahmanides’ commentary on the Torah was not written all at once, and that the author saw fit to respond to various criticisms of his commentary, and to incorporate new discoveries and new insights into it, as would anyone who is intelligent and alert and does not rest on his laurels, anyone whose work is growing, developing, and changing with the times and with alterations in his circumstances and in his environment.

 Ofer and Jacobs point to changes that were made after the writing of the commentary was complete, primarily after Nahmanides arrived in Israel, but in Spain as well.
 Recently, Marcus has noted changes that were made during the original writing of the commentary in Spain, before the original version of the commentary was completed, examining a single case – Nahmanides’ explanation of phrases that use the verb דרשׁ with God as the object.
-In his comment to Genesis 25:22, Nahmanides gave one explanation of this idiom, in his comment to Exodus 18:15 he changed his mind and adopted a different explanation, and in his comment to Deuteronomy 13:5, he changed his mind once more and offered yet a third explanation, all without revising his comments to the earlier occurrences.
+In his comment to Genesis 25:22 (according to Marcus), Nahmanides gave one explanation of this idiom; in his comment to Exodus 18:15 he changed his mind and adopted a different explanation; and in his comment to Deuteronomy 13:5, he changed his mind once more and offered yet a third explanation, all without revising his comments to the earlier occurrences.
 Marcus did not sufficiently emphasize the fact that in his comment to Exodus 18:15 Nachmanides explicitly referenced his comment to Genesis 25:22, writing, “Similarly ‘and she went to seek the LORD,’ as I explained there” (emphasis added).
 To me, this undercuts the entire basis for analyzing the differences in Nahmanides’ explanation of this idiom in his comments on the various occurrences, since when he wrote his comment to Exodus 18:15, his comment to Genesis 25:22 was already written, as is evidenced by his saying, in the past tense, “I explained.”
-This makes it clear that Nahmanides is presenting these differing explanations as identical.
+This makes it clear that Nahmanides is presenting these “differing” explanations as identical.

 Like Marcus, I shall point in this article to changes that took place while the first version of the commentary was still being written, in Spain.
 Like Marcus, I will also do so by examining a single case – Nahmanides’ explanation of Deuteronomy 6:18, “and thou shalt do that which is right and good in the eyes of the LORD.”
 In contrast to the case discussed by Marcus, where Nahmanides refers explicitly to an “identical” comment that he has already written – making it difficult to describe the alteration as a change in Nahmanides’ thinking – in the case discussed in this article, Nahmanides refers to comments that he has yet to write.
 It is therefore possible to show that this case does involve changes in Nahmanides’ thinking about Deuteronomy 6:18, demonstrating a development in his thinking, and to elucidate the circumstances that led to the change.